Practice Communication

 Our telephones are monitored from Monday to Friday between 8:30 am and 4:30 pm (excluding public holidays).

 Outside our regular operating hours, we are unable to take voicemail messages.
 In the event of a medical emergency, please dial Triple Zero ("000") immediately, or go to the nearest hospital emergency department.
 If your issue is non-urgent and you wish to be seen by a doctor before we open again, please call our number and stay on the line to be connected to our after-hours service.
-Alternatively, Redlands Satellite Hospital offers a minor injury and illness clinic and is open from 8am to 10pm, seven days a week.
+Alternatively, Redlands Satellite Health Centre offers a minor injury and illness clinic and is open from 8am to 10pm, seven days a week.

 How we contact you